Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

 * Use tuples when you want an unchangeable sequence.
 * Use sets when you need unique elements.
 * Use dictionaries when you need fast key-based lookups.

-Which data structure do you use the most in Python?
-Drop your thoughts in the comments! 👇

 ---